 - Resolution – HD video preferred, 720p or 1080p

-- Videos that consist predominantly of a slideshow (or other presentation) of still images are strongly discouraged.
+- Videos shouldn't consist predominantly of a slideshow (or other presentation) of still images.
 Please just upload the still images themselves as photo content.

 - Watermarked videos – watermarks should be unobtrusive and modest, and no more than ¼ of the width of the image if short, less if more of a box shape.
 Watermarks must always be tight in one of the corners, never mid-span.
 Watermarks should also not interfere with the subject in the video.